Second-order BSDEs with jumps: Formulation and uniqueness: Uniqueness result

-{\bf Proof of Theorem \ref{uniqueref}} The proof follows the lines of the proof of Theorem $4.4$ in \cite{stz}.
-First of all, if the representation \reff{representationref} holds, then $Y$ is uniquely defined.
-Moreover, since we have that $Z$ is also uniquely defined.
+\begin{pf*}{Proof of Theorem \ref{uniqueref}} The proof follows the lines of the proof of Theorem 4.4 in \cite {stz}.
+First of all, if representation (\ref{representationref}) holds, then $Y$ is uniquely defined.
+Moreover, since we have that